Daniel-Railsback/Public_ReadME/README.md

 # Public_ReadME
-Here I can store ReadME created for projects to share them with a larger team to include formatting.
+Here I can store ReadMEs.
+These are created for projects to share them with a larger team to include formatting.